worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Oh, and Ms. Chen?
 Those orbital mechanics textbooks?
 Return them.
 Check out something more appropriate for your level.
 Spacecraft power systems, perhaps.
 Or data processing techniques.
 Something useful.
 Something safe."

 She left.
-Sarah stood alone in the break room, the coffee pot burbling behind her, her hands shaking.
+Liv stood alone in the break room, the coffee pot burbling behind her, her hands shaking.

 ---

 She should have stopped.
 Roth had all but told her exactly what would happen if she kept going.
 Reassignment.
 Career death.
 Maybe worse.

-But that night, instead of sleeping, Sarah sat at her kitchen table and made a decision.
+But that night, instead of sleeping, Liv sat at her kitchen table and made a decision.

 If they didn't want her looking at the data from inside JPL, she'd look at it from outside.
 If they didn't want her asking questions at work, she'd ask them elsewhere.
 If they were watching her at the lab, she'd be invisible at the lab and do her real work somewhere they couldn't see.